Butterfly Ward cares for patients from all over the world, predominantly for haematology, oncology, immunology, gene therapy and BMT.

 Only one parent is allowed to stay overnight at the bedside due to health and safety risks.

-We can provide towels and there is a hairdryer in each room.
-We ask you to provide toiletries for your child and yourself.
+We can provide towels but we ask you to provide toiletries for your child and yourself.

 Parents lounge and laundry

 There is a special lounge for parents opposite the playroom on the ward.
-This sitting area has a television with channels in different languages and reading material including daily English and Arabic newspapers.
+This sitting area has a television with multiple channels in a variety of different languages and reading material including daily English and Arabic newspapers.

 There are free laundry facilities including a washing machine and tumble dryer on the ward.
 We ask you not to wash or dry clothes in your child’s room.